Purva0017/credit-card-statement-parser/README.md

 ## Known Limitations and Future Work

-- Currently implemented banks: ICICI, Kotak; extend to HDFC, SBI, Axis for the full assignment scope.
+- Currently implemented banks: ICICI, Kotak, HDFC; extend to SBI, Axis for the full assignment scope.
 - OCR dependencies are optional and system-specific; ensure Tesseract/Poppler are installed for image-based PDFs.
 - Date/amount formats vary across issuers; parsers can be further hardened with more patterns and robust normalization (see [utils/text_utils.py](credit-card-statement-parser-backend/utils/text_utils.py)).
 - No authentication or persistence (stateless API).